dfe-analytical-services/dfeR/README.md

 When contributing to dfeR you should work on a new branch and, where applicable, you will be asked to:

-1. Follow code standards - [consistency across functions, can we nick from existing guidance?
-Function names and arguments follow similar format.
-Standardising where we can.]
+1. Follow code standards
 2. Write relevant package documentation
-3. Write appropriate tests [(detail on what we expect for testing and what we test automatically) - link off to other guidance]
+3. Write appropriate tests

 Your pull request should then be reviewed and approved by at least one other person before it can be merged.